bobbingwide/oik-weight-zone-shipping/README.md

 ## Changelog
 # 0.2.8
-* Changed: Support PHP 8.2 #34
+* Changed: Support PHP 8.1 and PHP 8.2 #34
-* Tested: With WordPress 6.3.1 and WordPress Multi Site
+* Tested: With WordPress 6.4-RC1 and WordPress Multi Site
-* Tested: With WooCommerce 8.1.1
+* Tested: With WooCommerce 8.2.1
 * Tested: With PHPUnit 9.6
-* Tested: With PHP 8.2
+* Tested: With PHP 8.0, PHP 8.1 and PHP 8.2